Greenhouse integrates IBM Watson Talent’s AI-powered recruitment features

 Finding the right job candidate isn’t easy.
 About 42 percent of employers are worried they won’t be able to find the talent they need, according to a survey conducted by CareerBuilder, and 72.8 percent say they’re struggling to find relevant candidates.
 But artificial intelligence (AI) can help — or at so thinks Greenhouse Software, a New York-based B2B talent acquisition startup.

-It today announced a partnership with IBM that’ll see Watson Talent integrated with its software solutions.
+It today announced a partnership with IBM that’ll customers of both Watson Talent and Greenhouse integrate the two services.

 “Greenhouse has always seen success with companies that have high-volume hiring needs,” Daniel Chait, Greenhouse CEO, said.
 “Our partnership and direct integration with IBM Watson marks an important innovation in our solution suite to enable customers to scale their teams while delivering an excellent candidate experience.”